+To qualify for any German Accelerator program, a company must be incorporated in Germany (supported legal forms: UG; AG; GmbH; GmbH & Co.
+KG).
 Applicants must be promising emerging tech or life science companies that are incorporated in Germany and see great potential in the U.S. or Southeast Asian markets.
-Applicants should have a strong team of founders and have a product or service that is already in one market or will be very shortly.
+Applicants should have a strong team of founders and have a product or service that is already in one market or will be very soon.
 Revenue is not required but considered a big plus.
 The companies must dedicate resources to operate in two locations during the program.
 The German Accelerator program is covered by the EU's de minimis aid regulation.
 Please note that there is a limit of €200,000 of de miminis benefits you are allowed to receive within the current and the two calendar years before.
 You will be required to complete a de minimis declaration as part of your application process.
 An official notice will be issued upon program completion.
 For more information: http://bit.ly/Deminimis_Info Special requirements for our Life Sciences program: Companies within our five segments (Medical Devices, Diagnostics, Digital Health, Therapeutics, and Platform Technologies/ Biotech) are encouraged to apply.

 There is no age limit for companies to participate.
 Qualification depends on a variety of factors, such as U.S./ Southeast Asia market potential, team, and funding, among others.